 Year 10 Work Experience

 Students at Wadebridge School are offered the chance to complete work experience in Year 10.
 Work experience is a valuable opportunity for students to sample the world of work and to gain an insight into life outside the classroom.
-In 2020 students in Year 10 have the opportunity to spend 8 days with an employer.
+In 2021 students in Year 10 have the opportunity to spend nine days with an employer.

 Every year, work experience is always very popular and this means that the favourite placements are usually taken early which is why we encourage students to sort out their placement as soon as possible.
 Many other schools in the area participate in work experience at the same time making competition for some placements quite fierce.